 Inform, delight and inspire

 I mentioned above Milton Glaser’s “inform and delight” definition of art.
 It’s brilliant, but I always felt something was still missing from it.
 So I’d say that art – and any creative’s work – should aim to “inform, delight and inspire”.
 Hopefully my film will inspire people to start something of their own, or share what they’re already doing with other people.
 That would bring joy to everyone, and there’s never too much of it.

-The initial feedback has been so great and so humbling.
+People’s feedback has been so great and humbling.
 I’m really thankful to everyone who watched it and shared it.
 A few of the comments:

 “I just saw your brilliant film, I’m really blown away by it.
 I showed it to my four year old.
 She is inspired to make hats now.
 Thank you!”

 “Like most people, I did not realise there is so much to learn about cycling caps.
 Congratulations, your film is very inspiring.”

 “I just watched this beautiful film you made.
 So wonderful and a perfect meditation on love, life and caps.
 Well done!
 I cried!
 So lovely!”

 I was also happy to hear that if graphic design and illustration don’t work out for me, there’s a job reading kids bedtime audiobooks awaiting :-)

 Music by The Veltrons